 MODE switch to TEST or OPERATE.
-The difference between the TEST mode and the OPERATE mode, is the TEST mode does not turn on the LMR two way radio that may be installed, also the LMRadio messages are played through the speaker only.
-The Sentinel/Celbot will transmit the SMS message in either of these modes.
+The difference between the TEST mode and the OPERATE mode, is the TEST mode does not turn on the LMR two way radio that may be installed, also the LMR messages are played through the speaker only.
+The Sentinel/Celbot will transmit the SMS message, if SMS is turned on, in either of these modes.
 Use TEST for set up and check out.
 Use OPERATE when the alarm is set up and ready for sending alarms on both the LMR two way radio and Celbot.